 The research conducted by food microbiologists at the College of Agricultural and Life Sciences at the University of Wisconsin-Madison discovered that wood somehow eliminates bacteria but plastic does not.
 (2)

 The manner in which the bacteria perished on the wood but not on the plastic is not known.

 The scientists found that 3 minutes after contaminating a wooden cutting board, 99.9% of the pathogenic bacteria had died, while none of the bacteria died on plastic.

-In addition, bacteria held at room temperature overnight on a plastic cutting board increased in number, but the researchers could not find any bacteria present on wood treated in exactly the same manner.
+In addition, bacteria held at room temperature overnight on a plastic cutting board increased in number.

 So it seems that the prevailing “wisdom” that plastic is safer than wood is not true after all.

 Wooden cutting boards are the best and safest choice after all.